 Creative work can be hard, even if you’re a naturally creative person.
 When you try to come up with new ideas in a silo, it’s often difficult to make any new progress.

 That’s why brainstorming sessions are important—and necessary.
-Although these meetings are typically less rigid than others (so they’re more likely to feel like they’re not as productive), just getting ideas flowing and bouncing thoughts off of one another can ultimately result in some really great work.
+Although these meetings are typically less rigid than others (so they might feel like they’re not as productive), just getting ideas flowing and bouncing thoughts off of one another can ultimately result in some really great teamwork.